sofrel-group14/termux-app/dd2480/report.md

 ## Statement of contributions

-Telo added four tests, did some manual CCN calculations, did one of two refactorings and added one refactoring plan.
+Telo added four tests, did some manual CCN calculations, did one of two refactorings, added instrumentation to one function, and added one refactoring plan.
 He is aiming for P+.